Want to spend your days looking after and playing with lion cubs?

 The centre currently has over 100 lions including some cubs as well as other predators and game that you will be helping to look after.
 It’s involved in lion research, breeding and conservation and has been featured in documentaries by National Geographic and Aquavision among others.
 The centre is also involved in educating young people and is also open to members of the public wanting to learn more about wildlife and spend time in this stunning location.

 The main source of income for this project is through eco-tourism which in turn helps the ongoing research to be carried out.
 The project works directly with the Univerity of Pretoria and together they are at the forefront of white lion research; they are the only facility worldwide that practices principles of ethical breeding as part of their white lion breeding programme.
 They have also participated in research on Lion AIDS and TB in lions and have hosted several film crews for documentaries from around the world.
 More recently the project has also launched a cheetah breeding programme with particular emphasis on ethical breeding.
 An exciting fertility research project on big cats is presently being undertaken at the project, with several prominent researchers and professors from South Africa and Europe involved.
+This project is working to strengthen the gene pool, as inbreeding within the lion population is becoming a big problem, making lions susceptible to disease and viruses.
+Crossbreeding white lions with brown lions creates a much stronger gene pool and increases the lions chances of survival.

 The project is endorsed by the Veterinary Faculty at the University of Pretoria at Onderstepoort, the Zodiac Animal Clinic and Old Chapel Veterinary Clinic in Pretoria.
 There are also site inspections carried out by the Department of Nature Conservation at least twice a year to ensure that all animals are well looked after.